bahrus/xtal-sip/README.md

 import(tadafil_info.href);
 ```

-If this is used by a non reusable web application, where the developer maintains their own index.html, thus having confidence that the link will be present in the header, then this solution would seem sufficient.
+If this is used for top level web component references, within a non reusable web application, where the developer maintains their own index.html, we can have confidence that the link will be present in the header.
+This solution, then, would seem sufficient.
 It does require "require.js" or some other library that helps polyfill dynamic imports after transpiling to downlevel browsers.  \<xtal-sip\> allows you to circumvent require.js, which is ~7kb gzip, minified.

 But what if you want to use this solution for your own reusable components, that you hope will get widespread use?